Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. The Schneagle is a Good Option for Mild to Moderate Allergy Sufferers

-If your Schneagle is descended from a line of short-haired Miniature Schnauzers, it will end up being a hypoallergenic pet.
+If your Schneagle is descended from a line of short-haired Miniature Schnauzers, they will end up being a hypoallergenic pet.
 While no dog can be completely free of the ability to produce irritating allergens, short-haired dogs like the Schneagle that don’t shed much are a viable option for allergy sufferers.
 When brushed and washed regularly, many allergy-prone owners report no aggravation of their symptoms.

 2. Schneagles Suffer from Severe Wanderlust